thechelsuk/uk.thechels.chronicle/pages/about.md

 Create a GitHub issue in this repo with the feed URL and a brief description of the source.
 If your feed is accepted, it will be added to the webring and will start appearing on the homepage.

-If adding a GitHub issue is too much for you, you can also email the feed URL and a brief description to _submission<!--example.com-->@thechels.uk_.
+If adding a GitHub issue is too much for you, you can also email the feed URL and a brief description to _submission<!--example.com-->@nuchronic.uk_.

 Or by contacting [thechelsuk](https://links.thechels.uk) on social media.

 ## Removals

-If you would like your feed removed from Chronicle, please email _chronicle<!--example.com-->@nuchronic.uk_ and your request will be actioned as soon as adequate spoons allow.
+If you would like your feed removed from this site, please email _removals<!--example.com-->@nuchronic.uk_ and your request will be actioned as soon as adequate spoons allow.

 - We can remove an individual item, if it has also been removed from the source feed.
 - We can remove the feed entirely if you no longer want to be part of the webring that will stop future items being added.